A History of the Persecution of the Unvaccinated in Covid Era Canada

 A fourth development that disrupted the process of mass formation came from a very different direction.
 Mattias Desmet says that one way in which a particular process of mass formation can end is if the object of the process changes.
 That meant that the mass formation does not end per se but the objects that the free-floating anxiety and anger attach themselves to changes.

 Something happened in late February that appears to have at least temporarily done something like this: Russia invaded Ukraine.

 The invasion sparked a Blitzkrieg of war propaganda in Western countries, including Canada.
-Presented as a simplistic moral tale of a small liberal Western-oriented fragile democracy under attack from its powerful authoritarian neighbor led by a brutal dictator-like leader with an insatiable drive to expand Russia beyond its current borders, the propaganda fueled intense outrage and anger directed at Russia, and at all things Russian.
+Presented as a simplistic moral tale of a smaller. liberal and Western-oriented fragile democracy under attack from its powerful authoritarian neighbor led by a brutal dictator-like leader with an insatiable drive to expand Russia beyond its current borders, the propaganda fueled intense outrage and anger directed at Russia, and all things Russian.
 Far-reaching policy measures such as the banning of media organizations were taken.
 Like with Covid, there was only one socially acceptable narrative and it was relentlessly pushed.

 Public signaling of one’s support for Ukraine — and hence one’s participation in the heroic cause — became commonplace.
 Any dissent from the narrative was condemned as repeating Kremlin talking points.
 And any dissenters were accused of being witting or unwitting Putin puppets.

 For the first time since perhaps the George Floyd protests — another situation in which society seemed to be momentarily in the grip of a mass formation-type process — Covid became of secondary importance.

 A striking opinion poll appeared a few weeks into the war.

 Vaccinated and unvaccinated Canadians had vastly different views on the war and the measures Canada should take in response.
 Unvaccinated people were much more skeptical of the narrative that seemed to unite the rest of the country in anger.